j-perry/push-notification-service/README.md

 # push-notification-service
-Push Notification Service written in Java 8 and Spring Boot with Maven
+Push Notification Service written in Java 8 and Spring Boot with Maven.

 ## Installation